 - Knead the dough on the lowest speed to combine and then increase the speed to 2 and continue to knead until the dough comes together and smooth.
 You don't need to reach a windowpane stage here.
 If you knead by hands, knead for about 5-8 minutes until the dough is smooth

 - Put the dough in a bowl, lightly sprayed with non-stick spray or brush with some oil to prevent sticking.
 Rest the dough at room temperature for 30 minutes.
-It's a short proofing and the dough is not going to double in size
+It's a short proofing and the dough will not double in size.
+It's easier to layer the dough with butter when the dough is not full of air

 Applying butter:

-- After 10 minutes, dust your work surface with some flour.
-Roll the dough out into about 20 x 60 cm rectangle using a rolling pin and try to deflate any air bubbles at the same time while you are rolling
+- After 30 minutes, dust your work surface with some flour, dust off any excess flour.
+Roll the dough out into about 20 x 60 cm rectangle using a rolling pin and try to deflate any air bubbles at the same time while you are rolling if any.
+If the dough tears, you can dust with a bit of flour to prevent stickyness

 - Roll the dough up tightly from the short side, like a Swiss roll.
 Wrap with a plastic wrap so the dough doesn't dry out and chill in the fridge for 20 minutes